wakefulblock262/edublocks-to-electron/README.md

 ```
 ### Final Step

--When you are all done, you can run the command below in VsCode to run your Electron app to make your EduBlocks website into a desktop app.
+- When you are all done, you can run the command below in VsCode to run your Electron app to make your EduBlocks website into a desktop app.
 ```
 npm start
 ```